Icinga/icinga2/doc/16-troubleshooting.md

 ## <a id="troubleshooting-enable-debug-output"></a> Enable Debug Output

+Enable the `debuglog` feature:

+    # icinga2 feature enable debuglog
+    # service icinga2 restart

+You can find the debug log file in `/var/log/icinga2/debug.log`.

-Run Icinga 2 in the foreground with debugging enabled.
+Alternatively you may run Icinga 2 in the foreground with debugging enabled.
 Specify the console log severity as an additional parameter argument to `-x`.

     # /usr/sbin/icinga2 daemon -x notice

 The log level can be one of `critical`, `warning`, `information`, `notice` and `debug`.

-Alternatively you can enable the debug log:

-    # icinga2 feature enable debuglog
-    # service icinga2 restart

-You can find the debug log file in `/var/log/icinga2/debug.log`.

 ## <a id="list-configuration-objects"></a> List Configuration Objects